-With politicians and the media stoking Islamophobia, extremist fringe groups regular rallying against Muslims, some women restricting their movements from fear and sophisticated new anti-Muslim party the Australian Liberty Alliance (ALA) recently launched, it’s time for ordinary Australians to get organised against bigotry.
+With politicians and the media stoking Islamophobia, extremist fringe groups regular rallying against Muslims, some women restricting their movements from fear and Pauline Hanson’s bigoted One Nation party recently elected to the Senate, it’s time for ordinary Australians to get organised against bigotry.

 Voices against bigotry is building a network of Muslims and non-Muslims across the country that aims to raise an opposing voice against growing Islamophobia.
 We encourage ordinary people and community leaders, particularly politicians, to take a stand on this issue.
 Words have consequences.
 When politicians, the media or anti-Muslim groups encourage a public discourse that depicts Muslim women as victims and Muslim men as terrorists or sexual predators, it hurts real people by encouraging discrimination and verbal and physical attacks on Muslims.
 We need to replace this discourse with one that affirms our diversity, common humanity and shared wish for peace.